graded-cs-resources/IB-Computer-Science-Notes/unit0_resources/ia.md

 # The IB Computer Science Internal Assessment

-<small>Much of the material in this section comes directly from the IA Manual for Students published by long-time IB CS teacher Paul Baumgarten on (his website)[https://pbaumgarten.com/dp-compsci/internal-assessment/].
+<small>Much of the material in this section comes directly from the IA Manual for Students published by long-time IB CS teacher Paul Baumgarten on [his website](https://pbaumgarten.com/dp-compsci/internal-assessment/).
 Incredible thanks to him for his hard work.
 The rest of his website is a fantastic resource for IB CS students as well.</small>

 The Internal Assessment for Computer Science is an opportunity for you to showcase your algorithmic and technical prowess at developing software intended to solve a legitimate, real world problem for someone.Approximately 30 hours of class time will be devoted to the Internal Assessment.
 Beyond that it is expected you will contribute at least the same amount of your own time towards the project.